This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 I never considered myself an influencer nor did I ever aspire to be one.
-I actually don’t like when people call me that lol.
+Personally, I don’t like when people call me that lol.
 I prefer entrepreneur.
-After all I started as one and influencers are really running a business.
+After all I started as one, continue to run my businesses and content creating is really a business.
 You get paid and have to file taxes just like any other working person.
 I gained a following initially from my business, Melanie Marie.
 I started my business in 2009 and I created my blog/content creating in 2016.
 Successful influencers might also make money by striking out on their own, forming their own companies, merchandise, apps, and more.

 Listen, people are killing it on YouTube via running ads on their channel.
 You have to be consistent with YouTube.
 I have been working on being more consistent and now I am determined.
 I currently have about 4 videos in my queue ready to upload to my channel.

 Both of these platforms offer incentives to post.
 Creators are able to earn money just from putting up a post they normally would anyway.
 These platforms are pushing this because they want to switch to more video content.

 You can also accept gifts when you are on LIVE.
 Friends of mine have made thousands from “tips” when they are live.
 It’s really crazy but so amazing.

 In short- yes, content creating is SO SO worth it.
 It’s funny to me when people make fun of people shooting content in the street or where ever.
 Meanwhile, that person is laughing all the way to the bank.